Veteran Admission and Military Credit

 - CCAF Transcript (Community College of the Air Force)

-Undergraduate Admission grants credits for lower- and upper-division course work but not for graduate-level work.
+The Office of Undergraduate Admission grants credits for lower- and upper-division course work but not for graduate-level work.
 Transfer credit is subject to approval by the student’s major department/ school.
-For information on how to apply for admission, please visit the Veteran Admission web page.
+For information on how and when to apply for admission, please visit Veteran Admission Services.